-- i) revise the way we remunerate our staff and carers.
-This has led to increased hourly and holiday pay. - ii) drive up our revenue by, where possible, taking on larger Service Delivery work packages i.e., end of life residential care.
+iii) Drive up our revenue by, where possible, taking on larger Service Delivery work packages i.e. end of life residential care; and where possible moving towards the Private market.

-Both the above were underpinned with a solid financial performance in that we have experienced significant increases in terms of revenue and surplus.
-Friendship Homecarers continues to build its reputation through the quality of its service and value for money.
+All the above were underpinned with a solid financial performance in that we have experienced significant increases in terms of revenue and surplus.
+Luton Friendship Homecarers continues to build its reputation through the quality of its service and value for money.